 Meggan: Hi Monika.
 I am honored you chose to pick me to be included in this awesome group of people.

-Monika: Your professional experience covers a wide range of jobs: a veterinary technician in the Western suburbs of Chicago, an EMT/Paramedic, EMS Instructor, and a paid on-call firefighter for Bolingbrook, Illinois.
-Which did you like most?
+Monika: Your career path spans a diverse range of roles—from a veterinary technician in Chicago’s western suburbs to an EMT/Paramedic, EMS Instructor, and even a paid on-call firefighter in Bolingbrook, Illinois.
+Which of these roles did you enjoy the most, and why?

 Meggan: Well, to be perfectly honest, I loved them all.
 They all had their own ups and downs, but I am very thankful for each one of those jobs.
 Each job allowed me to better myself, challenge myself, and stretched my abilities, and at the same time, I was able to do something that truly made a difference.